Spearin/fccw-docs/docs/userguides/data-structures/units.md

 The SUTag is an alphanumeric entry that must be a unique identifier for each entry.
 Our basic format is a two-character letter code for the country and then an integer value like “WG23”, or “UK357”.

+!!! warning
-***WARNING:*** *Once you set these values for a dataset and use it in the scenario editor, any edits, or reorders of the SUTags that break the initial SUTag-Platform relationship will cause existing scenarios to load bad data if you update a scenarios data with a corrupted dataset with remapped SUTags.
+    Once you set these values for a dataset and use it in the scenario editor, any edits, or reorders of the SUTags that break the initial SUTag-Platform relationship will cause existing scenarios to load bad data if you update a scenarios data with a corrupted dataset with remapped SUTags.
 If you need to add more platforms between entries (for data consistency/appearance) You should add to the code with additional alphanumeric characters.
 For example, if you had “UK357” and “UK358” in your list and wanted to add in two more variants, you can add rows to the spreadsheet in between them and use SUTags like “UK357A” and “UK357B”.
-You could also add a new value greater than the largest one in the SUTag list.*
+You could also add a new value greater than the largest one in the SUTag list.

 ## Name